 The station is now an intermodal facility, providing intercity bus line connections as well as Amtrak and Massachusetts Bay Transit Authority commuter rail connections on the Framingham/Worcester line.
 The station also offers free Wi-Fi access.
 The station’s Grand Hall is available for events, and retail, business offices and a restaurant are also housed in the facility.

 In May 2013, local, state and federal officials gathered for the dedication of the new Worcester Union Station Bus Hub constructed on a parking lot immediately southwest of the train station.
 Designed by Wendel Duchsherer Architects and Engineers of Amherst, N.Y., the multistory building features bus slips, an enclosed passenger waiting area, covered bike racks, retail spaces and offices for the Worcester Regional Transportation Authority.
 The architects also incorporated environmentally sustainable materials and design solutions such as photovoltaic panels that generate electricity.
 The Federal Transit Administration contributed $15.9 million towards the $16.3 million project, and the state covered the remainder.

 The area that would become Worcester on the Blackstone River was originally occupied by the Pakachoag tribe of the Nipmuc nation of Native Americans, as it was a favorite fishing and hunting spot, for which they called it Quinsigamond, “fishing place for pickerel.”
 English settlers came in both 1673, and 1684, but both original settlements were destroyed in conflicts during King Phillip’s War and later Queen Anne’s War.
 The third settlement dates from 1713, and the name change as well.
 Worcester, named for a historic English city, was chartered as a town in 1722 and as a city in 1848.

-During the American Revolutionary War, Worcester served as a munitions depot for the Patriot side, and thus targeted by Loyalist general Thomas Gage; this strike was averted and the Loyalists moved on to Lexington.
-On July 14, 1776, Isaiah Thomas, intercepting the mail packet from Philadelphia to Boston, made the first public reading of the Declaration of Independence in front of Worcester’s City Hall.
+During the American Revolutionary War, Worcester served as a munitions depot for the Patriot side, and thus was targeted by Loyalist general Thomas Gage; this strike was averted and the Loyalists moved on to Lexington.
+On July 14, 1776, Isaiah Thomas, intercepting the mail packet from Philadelphia to Boston, made the first public reading of the Declaration of Independence in New England in front of Worcester’s City Hall.